How to Identify Your Organization’s Critical Roles

 3. Evaluate Positions in Light of Long-Term Strategy

 Once all potential critical roles have been listed, the SAT should then evaluate each position against the criteria on the form.
 It is important to keep the position description in mind during the evaluation, and not just focus on the person currently in the role.
-Strong business leaders often take on additional responsibilities outside of their role, however, on this template the evaluation should be based solely on the criticality of the core functions.
+Strong business leaders often assume additional responsibilities outside of their role, however, on this template the evaluation should be based solely on the criticality of the core functions.

 4. Build a Shortlist of Key Positions